 Once you've created the freebie, you can connect it with your email marketing software.
 For example, if you use MailChimp, you could use MailChimp's landing page feature to create a page where people download your recipe book in exchange for their email address.
 Once someone is on your mailing list, they are a lead.
 Nourish your leads to convert them into paying clients.

 Need help creating an epic lead magnet?
 Grab our free Lead Magnet Creation Guide here.

 3. Use recipe books to re-engage clients who have disappeared.

 Do you have a client you haven’t heard from in a while and you’re looking for a way to reconnect with them?
-Instead of sending an awkward email, reach out to your client and provide value with a short recipe book containing meals that you know they will love.
+Instead of sending an awkward email, reach out to your client, and provide value with a short recipe book containing three meals that you know they will love.
 This will show them that you are thinking about them and keep you top of mind.

 4. Use recipe books as client gifts.

 Whether it is a client's birthday or a special holiday, why not give the gift of recipes?
 Create a recipe book full of personalized or holiday-themed recipes and send it with a sweet greeting.
 It’s a nice little bonus to brighten your client's day and really shows you care.

 For example, let's say Valentine's Day is coming up.
 Use That Clean Life to put together a fun, healthy Valentine's Day menu then send it out to your clients as a free gift.
 This is also the perfect time to let them know about any new services or programs you are offering!